benfeely/homeserver-base-personal/network-setup.md

 2. Tailscale VPN for secure remote access to internal resources
    - Tailscale interface appears to be configured as opt3 in the router
    - IP address 100.126.222.114 appears to be a Tailscale IP
+   - Apple TV (10.10.10.7) configured as an exit node

+### Tailscale Exit Node Configuration

+The Apple TV is configured as a Tailscale exit node, which provides the following benefits:

+- **Secure Internet Access**: When traveling, I can route all my internet traffic through my home network
+- **Access to LAN Resources**: Devices connected to Tailscale can access resources on my home network
+- **IP Geolocation**: Services see my home IP address rather than my current location's IP
+- **Ad-blocking**: Traffic routed through the exit node benefits from my network-wide ad-blocking

+The exit node configuration requires:
+1. Enabling the exit node feature in the Tailscale admin console
+2. Configuring the Apple TV as an advertised exit node
+3. Selecting the exit node on client devices when needed

 The Tailscale setup allows secure access to internal services from anywhere without requiring traditional port forwarding through the internet-facing WAN interfaces.
 All required Tailscale port forwarding rules are currently enabled.